jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To be done.
 Or redone.
 Not the 2084 mother, that'll stay for MIP.
 Maybe.

-## Chapter 1 - The Rules Where WeLive - The Gameboard
+## Chapter 1 - The Rules Where We Live - The Gameboard

 ### Introduction